Logic-based therapy

-Logic-based therapy (LBT) is a proposed modality of philosophical counseling developed by philosopher Elliot D. Cohen beginning in the mid-1980s.
+Logic-based therapy (LBT) is a modality of philosophical counseling developed by philosopher Elliot D. Cohen beginning in the mid-1980s.
 It is a philosophical variant of rational emotive behavior therapy (REBT), which was developed by psychologist Albert Ellis.
-However, there have been no independent, controlled studies to measure its therapeutic value or advantages over classical REBT.
+A randomized, controlled efficacy study of LBT suggests that it may be effective in reducing anxiety.

 Comparison to REBT

 According to the theory of LBT, people decide to make themselves upset emotionally and behaviorally by deducing self-defeating emotional and behavioral conclusions from irrational premises.
 LBT retains the theoretical base of the cognitive-behavioral psychotherapies, insofar as it contends emotional and behavioral problems to be rooted in malignant and maladaptive thought processes and patterns.
 LBT considers itself not only a type of philosophical counseling, but a form of cognitive-behavioral therapy.
 At the same time, LBT remains firmly planted in philosophy by way of the use of formal logic, informal logic, phenomenological intentionality, and philosophical antidotes in conceptualizing and treating mental disorders and psychosocial difficulties.

 According to classical REBT, there are three psychological points: